-- a.
-In the event an issue(s) has been identified at an encampment and the issue(s) poses an immediate or imminent threat or danger to the encampment, adjacent encampments, adjacent property, or the environment, the County at its sole discretion, may issue the encampment an Emergency or 72-Hour Notice as provided by ORS 195.505.
-Under certain circumstances, a notice providing a different allotted time may be issued. - b.
-The Notice will include the following and will be provided in English and Spanish (see attached example Notification 3): - 1.
+- c.
+The Notice will include the following and will be provided in English and Spanish (see attached example): - 1.
 Date of Notice - 2.
-Type of Notice, e.g. Emergency, 72-Hour, or other - 3.
-A description of the issue(s) identified - 4.
-Request for the encampment to remove all Personal Property from the area by date noted - 5.
-The process the County will use to remove Personal Property if all Personal Property is not removed by the deadline - c.
-The Property Manager will provide law enforcement a copy of the Notice for posting and distributing at the encampment. - d.
-Law enforcement will date the Notice before posting and will provide the Property Manager with a "return of service." - e.
-The Notice must be posted at all entrances to the encampment site to the extent that the entrances can reasonably be identified, pursuant to ORS 195.505. - f.
-At the expiration of the Notice period, but no later than twenty (20) days from the Notice expiration date and if Personal Property is still present at the encampment, the County will remove all Personal Property from the encampment with use of contractors, county staff, community service or other resources as determined. - g.
+Type of Notice (e.g. Emergency, 72-Hour, or other) - 3.
+Information regarding the property closure - 4.
+Request for the encampment to remove all Personal Property from the area by the deadline - 5.
+The process the County will use to remove Personal Property if all Personal Property is not removed by the deadline - 6.
+Accommodation Information for People with Disability and reference to County Policy GA-13 for requesting an accommodation - d.
+The Property Manager will provide law enforcement a copy of the Notice for posting and distributing at the encampment. - e.
+Law enforcement will date the Notice before posting and will provide the Property Manager with a "return of service." - f.
+The Notice must be posted at all entrances to the encampment site to the extent that the entrances can reasonably be identified, pursuant to ORS 195.505. - g.
+At the expiration of the Notice period, but no later than twenty (20) days from the Notice expiration date and if Personal Property is still present at the encampment, the County will remove all Personal Property from the encampment with use of contractors, county staff, community service or other resources as determined.
+Additional time may be provided for accommodation requests in accordance with County Policy GA-13. - h.
 If the posted Notice is not present at the encampment on the date Personal Property is removed, copies of the original notice must be reposted at that time.